Samsung/tizen-docs/docs/application/dotnet/guides/account/app-history.md

 You can retrieve the user's application usage patterns, such as information about frequently used applications.

-The main features of the Tizen.Context.AppHistory namespace are:
+The main features of the Tizen.Context.AppHistory namespace are as follows:

 -   Retrieving application usage statistics